 As you can see, there are some noticeable differences.

 You tell me, would you rather have C12 15 Alkyl Benzoate (a fatty acid) and Magnesium Aluminum Silicate (a thickener) in your self tanner?

 And one other thing to note.
-The last few ingredients of the Neutrogena product are all parabens- which have been shown to cause allergic reactions in quite a few people.
+Some of the other ingredients in the Neutrogena product are all parabens- which have been shown to cause allergic reactions in quite a few people.

 The Bottom Line: You Get What You Pay For (Usually!)

 After using and reviewing hundreds of self tanning products, I’ve come to a simple conclusion…

 When using self tanning products, you generally get what you pay for.

 I know that’s probably not what you wanted to hear.

 You wanted to hear that all these product s are the same.
 That they’re all easy to use, are good for your skin, produce even color and smell nice.